dmbarbour/glas/docs/GlasCLI.md

 ## Glas Shell

-A user configuration may define 'app.\*' at the toplevel namespace.
+A user configuration may define 'app' at the toplevel namespace.
 In context of [notebook applications](GlasNotebooks.md) this should represent a live-coding projectional editor for the configuration file and its transitive dependencies.
 Users can run this as a normal application via `"glas --run .
 Args To App"`.

 A community can feasibly extend this notebook application to serve as a [shell](https://en.wikipedia.org/wiki/Shell_(computing)) for a glas system.
 Instead of running individual glas applications within the OS, and occasionally managing OS configuration files, users can treat the glas system as one big live-coded environment composed of applications and configurations.
 This 'shell' application may support multiple user interfaces via CLI, HTTP, and GUI.